-- Determining the USS to receive updates from. - Whether a DSS receives only updates from the USS or update deployments also. - Whether DSSs send detailed reporting data of the computers they manage or just a summary. - Whether computer membership is based on groups that are assigned using client configuration or manual membership assignment on the server. - Whether synchronization is manually triggered by the WSUS Administrator or set up to run on a schedule.
+- Determining from where the USS receives updates. - Whether a DSS receives only updates from the USS or update deployments also. - Whether DSSs send detailed reporting data or just a summary of the computers they manage. - Whether computer membership is based on groups that are assigned using client configuration or manual membership assignment on the server. - Whether synchronization is manually triggered by the WSUS administrator or set up to run on a schedule.